LiteSpeed Web Server: 5 Reasons to Make the Switch

 Apache and Nginx represent the two main types of web servers.

-Like Nginx, LSWS and OLS are also based on an event-driven architecture, allowing them to process a large number of requests while keeping the hardware resource usage to a minimum.
+Like Nginx, LSWS and OLS are also based on an event-driven architecture, allowing them to process a large number of requests while keeping hardware resource usage to a minimum.
 The result is a noticeable speed advantage, especially on busy websites.

 Caching